ellisztamas/sintillate/README.md

 The name is a pun on the verb *scintillate* and the standard abbreviation for the sine function used to estimate $\tau$ statistics.

+As of January 2019 there is currently a manuscript to accompany the package and describe the method in detail which is veyr nearly at the stage of being publishable on bioarxiv.
+This text will change when that happens.

 ## Installation

 This package is not yet on CRAN, so installation is easiest straight from GitHub using the package `devtools`.
 If necessary, install this with